axilmar/loglib/readme.md

 ## Disabling the logger at compile time

 If `LOGLIB_DISABLED` is defined, then all logging code is removed and the logging functions do nothing.

+## Specifying the buffer size at compile time

+The preprocessor macro `LOGLIB_BUFFER_SIZE` can be used to set the buffer size at compile time.
+By default, it allows for 4095 characters (the last character is reserved for '\0').